bxity/bxity/README.md

 - 👋 Hi, I’m @bxity
 - 👀 I’m interested in anime and kdramas and of course, coding
-- 🌱 I’m currently learning JavaScript and CSS
+- 🌱 I’m currently learning Responsive design as well as React
 - 💞️ I’m looking to collaborate on anything to give me practice
 - 📫 How to reach me.. all my socials have this same username 👩🏽‍💻